trufflesecurity/trufflehog/README.md

+Improvements:
+support for private orgs -- done support for reporting pubclic repos in private orgs  -- wip more custom patterns -- wip support for gitrob filenames -- wip

 # Truffle Hog
 Searches through git repositories for secrets, digging deep into commit history and branches.
 This is effective at finding secrets accidentally committed.